shigedangao/lymui/README.md

 ## APIs

-Please take a look at the list of available APIs

-[APIs list](https://marcinthaamnouay.github.io/lymui/docs/)
+A full list of the APIs and it's example usage is available at this link [APIs list](https://marcinthaamnouay.github.io/lymui/docs/)

 ## Changelogs